 The Poggiali family, owners of the Fattoria di Felsina winery since the 1960’s, are originally from Ravenna in Emilia-Romagna.
 They have had the intention for some time of having a winery in native land.
-That dream was finally realized in 2009 when they bought Podere La Berta in the town of Brisighella.
-The estate was previously owned by Marcello Giovannini through whose work La Berta gained a reputation as one of the top wine producers in the region.
+That dream was finally realized in 2009 when they bought Podere La Berta in the town of Brisighella, previously owned by Marcello Giovannini through whose work at La Berta gained a reputation as one of the top wine producers in the region.
 There is a natural connection to Felsina in that the most important grape in Romagna is Sangiovese.
 Sangiovese is the focus at La Berta as well as the famed Albana di Romagna – Italy’s first DOCG white wine.
 In addition to the Albana, they make great examples of Trebbiano as well as the local wine Pagadebit.
 This is a wine made mainly from Bombino Bianco – a grape that is fairly resistant to disease and produces a reliable harvest even in lesser vintages.
 The wine gets its name from the fact that the farmers would rely on the sales of the Bombino bianco crop to pay their previous year’s debts.

 The vineyards at La Berta are farmed with the same care and attention as those at Fattoria di Felsina.
-They are farmed with minimal impact.
-They practice biodynamic farming methods but do not plan to be certified.
+They are farmed with minimal impact and practice biodynamic farming methods, but do not plan to be certified.
 The soil here is a mix of clay and sand rich in marine deposit.
 They vineyards sit in a choice position in the foothills of the Appenine Mountains with influence from the Adriatic as well.
 The entry-level Sangiovese di Romagna offers great value whereas the cru Solano shows more of the potential of the area.
 It is natural to compare these wines to those of Tuscany but they should really be viewed in their own light – the best wines can hold their own in any setting.